awsdocs/amazon-redshift-developer-guide/doc_source/diagnostic-queries-for-query-tuning.md

 # Diagnostic queries for query tuning<a name="diagnostic-queries-for-query-tuning"></a>

 Use the following queries to identify issues with queries or underlying tables that can affect query performance\.
-We recommend using these queries in conjunction with the query tuning processes discussed in [Analyzing and improving queries](c-query-tuning.md)\.
+We recommend using these queries with the query tuning processes discussed in [Analyzing and improving queries](c-query-tuning.md)\.

 **Topics**
 + [Identifying queries that are top candidates for tuning](#identify-queries-that-are-top-candidates-for-tuning)